CSM Târgu Jiu (football): Early years and progress (2024-present)

-In the 2024–25 season, one year after its founding, CSM Târgu Jiu had an outstanding campaign in Liga IV – Gorj County, winning all matches under coach Mario Găman and securing the county championship.
-The team also triumphed in the county phase of the Cupa României, defeating Minerul Motru on penalties to complete a domestic double.
+In the 2024–25 season, one year after its founding, CSM Târgu Jiu competed in Liga IV – Gorj County, winning all of its league matches under coach Mario Găman and the county championship.
+The team won in the county phase of the Cupa României, defeating Minerul Motru on penalties to complete a domestic double.
 Promotion to Liga III was secured after a 1–0 home win against CSM Lugoj in the play-off second leg, with Bebeto Lupuleț scoring the decisive goal on 29 June 2025.
-This success marked the club’s entry into professional football.
+This marked the club’s entry into professional football.